 Organizers: Prof. Christian Lange (NISIS) and Dr Alberto Godioli (OSL)

 Open to: PhD candidates and RMA students; NISIS and OSL members have first access.

 THE WORKSHOP IS FULLY BOOKED, please send an e-mail with your name, university and research school to firstname.lastname@example.org.
 We will put you on our waiting list.

 This workshop is the first collaboration between the Netherlands Interuniversity School for Islamic Studies (NISIS) and the Netherlands Research School for Literary Studies (OSL).
 As suggested by the plurals in the title, the event aims to question univocal views of both Muslim culture and world literature.
 On the one hand, we will consider Muslim worlds in their diversity, as opposed to representations of Islam as a dominant, stable essence.
 On the other, we will problematize the notion of world literature by way of interrogating its multiple definitions and socio-political implications.
 From One Thousand and One Nights to the latest novel by Jokha Alharthi, we will explore the different ways in which Muslim cultures have shaped (and have been shaped by) the world’s literary landscape.

 The workshop will consist of three online sessions led by international experts in Islamic and/or literary studies (12:00-13:30, 14:30-16:00, 16:30-18:00, with short breaks during each session).
-Speakers will include: Prof. Marilyn Booth (Oxford University, tbc), Dr Hiyem Cheurfa (Lancaster University), Dr Richard van Leeuwen (University of Amsterdam) and Dr Liesbeth Minnaard (Leiden University).
+Speakers will include: Dr Petra de Bruijn (Leiden University), Dr Hiyem Cheurfa (Lancaster University), Dr Richard van Leeuwen (University of Amsterdam) and Dr Liesbeth Minnaard (Leiden University).
 A more detailed program will be circulated closer to the date of the event.